The CoCalc terminal allows you to run Linux programs on the command-line in your browser.

 Inside of each panel a terminal session starts up and you can issue commands.

-Do you want to install certain Python or Anaconda packages, please consult Install Python packages as a user.
+Do you want to install certain Python or Anaconda packages, please consult Python “user” installs.

 In addition to the usual commands available at user level in Ubuntu Linux, there are command line programming interfaces for